Pizza, Purpose and Passion: Ooni Co-CEO Darina Garland on Women in Pizza and Leadership

 What advice would you give to women who are trying to succeed, advance their careers or battle sexism in the workplace?

 It's about believing in yourself and being yourself.
 Imposter syndrome is a real issue.
-I learned in my early-ish thirties to have confidence, care a bit less about what other people thought, and I realised that actually, everyone fakes it until they make it!
+I learned in my thirties to have confidence, sweat the small things less, and I realised that actually, everyone fakes it until they make it!

 Quite often I advise women to talk to themselves the way they would counsel their friends.
 Usually, it's not me saying, "This is how you should do it."
 Instead, I encourage them to give themselves advice.
 And they come up with great answers.